Spain's La Liga rejects Neymar payment over PSG move - source

-It was not immediately clear whether La Liga's refusal to accept payment would put the brakes on the transfer.
+It was not immediately clear whether La Liga's refusal to accept payment would put the brakes on a transfer that mega-rich PSG believe will help them conquer the Champions League.

 PSG's president Nasser al-Khelaifi declined to comment when asked about the latest development during a visit to a children's holiday camp outside Paris where France president Emmanuel Macron was also in attendance.